 Ping Chong comes back to Minneapolis to collaborate with Illusion to tell the stories of six individuals who have lived through war and chaos in Six Lives.
 This play tours to Bemidji, Buffalo, Duluth, Fairmont, Rochester, St. Paul with support from the Robins Kaplan Miller Ciresi L.L.P.
 Stage for Social Justice and the Phillips Foundation.

 The Young Artists Round Table becomes the Lighthouse Group under the leadership of Artistic Associate Ellen Fenster and Nathan Christopher.
 They launch the Lights Up!
 Series to have a place for the Lighthouse Group to produce work as part of Illusion’s Season.
 Founding Members in the Lighthouse Group include Ellen Fenster, Nathan Christopher, Katie Guentzel, Lindsay Hinman Marcy, and Claudia Vazquez.
 Works by Noah Bremer, Tim Cameron, Cory Hinkle, Kristopher Lencowski, Steve Molds have appeared in the Lights Up Series.The Lighthouse's first production is Nathan Christopher’s Silent and the Blu Loons.

-Sez She with Michael Begelow Doixon and Liz Engleman
+Sez She with Michael Bigelow Doixon and Liz Engleman

-Mrs. Man Of God written by Beth GIlleland and Donald Bazziniis presented—this play is the story of a man who loves a minister who is gay so he is the "minister’s wife." this play is presented at religious conferences throughout the Upper Midwest.
+Mrs. Man Of God, a world premiere ,written by Beth GIlleland and Donald Bazzini presented—this play is the story of a man who is the partner of a minister who cannot reveal that relationship.
+He is the "minister’s wife."
+This play is presented at religious conferences throughout the Upper Midwest.